justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 sure the function for the height can start at the root.

-To print out the smallest node, I have a print statement that says "This prints the smallest root" followed by System.out.println(bt.smallest(bt.root)) that also making sure the function starts analyzing the tree at the root.
+To print out the smallest node, I have a print statement that says "This prints the smallest element" followed by System.out.println(bt.smallest(bt.root)) that also making sure the function starts analyzing the tree at the root.

-Next, I have a print statement "This prints the largest root" and similarly followed by System.out.println(bt.largest(bt.root)) also making sure the function starts analyzing the tree at the root.
+Next, I have a print statement "This prints the largest element" and similarly followed by System.out.println(bt.largest(bt.root)) also making sure the function starts analyzing the tree at the root.

 The print statement "This prints the nth largest element, 3" states that I want to print the third largest element in the binary search tree.
-I put System.out.println(bt.Nth(bt.root,3).value) which prints the third root but calling the nth function with (bt.root,3) that calls the third largest node, but I had to .value it to get the third largest node's value.
+I put System.out.println(bt.Nth(bt.root,3).value) that calls the nth function according to n being equal to 3 by (bt.root,3).
+I had to .value it to get the third largest node's value.

 For the in order traversal, I started with a print statement saying "This prints in order traversal" and then